LouisCE/jak-and-daxter-wiki/README.md

    https://www.github.com/LouisCE/jak-and-daxter-wiki
 2. At the top-right of the repository page, just below the “Settings” tab, click the **Fork** button.
 3. After clicking Fork, GitHub will create a copy of the repository under your own account.
 You can now work on your fork independently!

+### Local vs. Deployment

+There are no remaining major differences between the local version of the Jak and Daxter Wiki and the deployed version online.
+Both environments function the same, with identical features, structure, and behaviour.